pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 The variant using numpy object-dtype can also be backported to the 2.2.x branch to allow easier testing.
-It is proposed to release this as 2.3.0 (created from the 2.2.x branch, given that the main branch already includes many other changes targeted for 3.0), together with the deprecation warning when creating a dtype from `"string"` / `pd.StringDtype()`.
+It is proposed to release this as 2.3.0 (created from the 2.2.x branch, given that the main branch already includes many other changes targeted for 3.0), together with the changes to the naming scheme.

-The 2.3.0 release would then have all future string functionality available (both the pyarrow and object-dtype based variants of the default string dtype), and warn existing users of the `StringDtype` in advance of 3.0 about how to update their code.
+The 2.3.0 release would then have all future string functionality available (both the pyarrow and object-dtype based variants of the default string dtype).

 For pandas 3.0, this `future.infer_string` flag becomes enabled by default.